paultman/npm-starter-vcs/README.md

 # Basic NPM based starter project

-This code is part of a guide to setup a Visual Studio Code javascript project with uses Eslint, the Airbnb Style Guide, and Prettier.
+This code is part of a guide to setup a Visual Studio Code javascript project with uses Eslint, the Airbnb Style Guide, Stylelint and Prettier.

 It is meant to support a VSC project using the EsLint and Prettier extensions.